How to collect both Google Analytics 4 and Universal Analytics data on your Webflow website

 Just below that, it is critical that you disable the “Use global site tag” field so it reads, “No.” If you skip this step inside Webflow, your GA implementation will be incorrect, Google Tag Assistant will throw errors, and/or your GA4 property won’t collect data.
 See screenshot:

-The confusing part here is that you actually are going to be using gtag.js but it will live in the Webflow “Custom Code” area, per the following steps.
+The confusing part here is that you actually are going to be using gtag.js for GA4 data collection, but it will live in the Webflow “Custom Code” area, per the following steps.

-Inside your GA4 implementation, you need to grab 2 code bits.
+Inside your GA4 implementation within Google Analytifcs, you need to grab 2 code bits.
 Find these by going to GA4 > Admin (gear on the lower left side of the screen) > Data Streams > [click on your stream name] > within the “Tagging Instructions” area (wrench icon), click Global Site Tag (gtag.js).
 Copy that code.

 Now go to Webflow > Project Settings > Custom Code.
-Paste the scripts code into the “Head Code” area.
+Paste the script code into the “Head Code” area.
 Publish your Webflow site.

 Finally, use Google Tag assistant (a very useful Chrome browser extension) to verify correct implementation of both old GA and new GA.